lxinspc/jekyll-now/_posts/2019-10-9-compArtsResearchWeek01.md

 To summise - we have to find the right tools, to do the job we need to do.
 From a personal point of view - the ones that work for me, are Open Source / Free, but not all are.
 Will all my art be open source - that is an interesting question, that is yet to be answered…

+It should not go unmentioned, that without the achievments of Open Source / Free software this blog would have to exist in a very different form.
+Using git, github and an OpenSource library to generate the static site.
+I was able within minutes to setup an effective and powerful blog.

 lxinspc2019